likedan/Awesome-CoreML-Models/README.md

 * [Oxford102](https://github.com/cocoa-ai/FlowersVisionDemo) - Detect the type of flowers from images.
 * [FlickrStyle](https://github.com/SwiftBrain/awesome-CoreML-models) - Detect the artistic style of images.
 * [Gender Detector](https://github.com/cocoa-ai/NamesCoreMLDemo) - Detect whether a name is for male or female.
-* [Linear Regressor from Sklearn](https://github.com/likedan/CoreML-Linear-Regression) - A linear regression model from Sklearn Example
 * [Artists Recommendation](https://github.com/agnosticdev/Blog-Examples/tree/master/UsingCoreMLtoCreateASongRecommendationEngine) - Recommend a artist based on given location and genre.
+* [Linear Regressor from Sklearn](https://github.com/likedan/CoreML-Linear-Regression) - A linear regression model from Sklearn examples.

 ## The gold
 *Collections of machine learning models that could be converted to Core ML*